ajbr0wn/whoom/README.md

   Gemini and local Llama.

 The chat interface defaults to a **Simulated** provider so you can test interactions without any API keys.
-When you're ready to connect to real LLMs switch the import in `App.js` to `llmApi.js` and choose one of the real providers from the dropdown.
+Use the provider dropdown to select a real LLM when you're ready to connect.
+The app automatically routes requests to `llmApi.js` for the chosen provider.
 \nA small Node script `simulate.mjs` demonstrates this mock workflow on the command line.
 Run `node simulate.mjs` and enter a message to receive a fake response and listed characters.